-The acid reflux action and antiperistalsis of the esophagus cause all the caffeine-rich contents of the stomach to make their way back through the mouth.
+The acid reflux action and antiperistalsis of the oesophagus cause all the caffeine-rich contents of the stomach to make their way back through the mouth.
 This is just one of the ways that the body protects the poisonous content from reaching the gastrointestinal tract.

 Caffeine’s effects on the body can persist and be a nuisance.
-Consult with a doctor or with a poison control center.
+Consult with a doctor or with a poison control centre.
 Have a list of caffeine-free beverages handy to ensure that you get the most out of your diet.

 #7 Muscle Spasms

 Muscle spasms are defined as “a sudden involuntary muscular contraction or convulsive movement.”
 In simpler terms, muscle spasms are what we commonly call “twitching”.
-If after drinking an excessive amount of caffeinated drinks you experience involuntary muscle movements, consider seeing a physician.
+If after drinking an excessive number of caffeinated drinks you experience involuntary muscle movements, consider seeing a physician.

 Caffeine not only affects the mind, but the stimulant also influences the Central Nervous System (CNS).
 It can cause multiple unwanted and involuntary motor responses.
-The stimulant affects muscles and tissues, and has been a well-known cause of spasms and restlessness.
+The stimulant affects muscles and tissues and has been a well-known cause of spasms and restlessness.

 In fact, studies found that a person who has frequented at least 500 mg of caffeine may experience agitations, tachycardia, palpitations, and involuntary muscle contractions, you can find more from dailycupo blog.